 Since our return we’ve been planning a programme that will engage households, schools, and streets across the community, with the ideas of bio-diversity, plant care and environmental well-being.
 We want to support people to become involved in growing and horticulture in a manageable and enjoyable way.
 The modular programme will be part of our response to the call to action to Bristol citizens to help address the climate emergency.

 By devising a zero waste project that encourages the planting of fast growing, beautiful and edible flora, we hope that people will experiment with the types of plants they can grow.
 Our Roundhouse gardens will act as a template, inviting more people from the community to visit our site for advice and support for their own modular growing systems.

-Our upcoming Be Brilliant programme will increase the options for adults in BS13 to increase their options through vocational training and further education.
+It’s never been more important for adults in BS13 to increase their options through vocational training and further education.

 The Hive Workspace